Business Automation

 Ian Elchitz

-Ian Elchitz is Vice President of Product Management at Enverus, where he leads the Source-to-Pay and Order-to-Cash platforms within the Energy Network Applications business (formerly known to many customers as Business Automation).
-This team focuses on building enterprise platforms that improve execution visibility, strengthen financial control, and prepare energy companies for AI-driven operating models.
-Ian has spent over 20 years working at the intersection of supply chain, finance, and enterprise software.
+Ian Elchitz is Vice President of Product Management at Enverus, where he leads the Source to Pay and Order to Cash platforms within the Energy Network Applications business, formerly known to many customers as Business Automation.
+With over 20 years of experience at the intersection of supply chain, finance, and enterprise software, Ian focuses on building platforms that improve execution visibility, strengthen control, and prepare organizations for AI-driven operating models.

 Subscribe to the Enverus Blog